EOSIO/eosio-project-boilerplate-simple/README.md

 ## Frontend:

 The UI code can be found at `frontend/src/pages/index.jsx`(host environment), once you have edited this code the frontend react app compile automatically and the page on browser will be automatically refreshed.
 You can see the change on the browser once the browser finishes loading.

+## Backend:

+The code can be found at `backend/index.js`.
+The code in backend mainly could divided into three parts:
+1. The state global object.
+It stores the latest fetched blockinfo and data table.
+2. Demux.
+The action watcher watches and checks all valid blocks of the local node ( blockchain ) of the "update" action of the contract account.
+Hence the action handler manange the state and reduced it into a data table.
+3. Express.
+A RESTFUL api service returning the state object to frontend.

+Once you have edited this code.
+Stop the process and start it again manually to apply the changes.

 ## Docker commands